 Automobile development is a constant process of evolution.
 Since the introduction of the automobiles, cars have changed significantly.
-Older features are replaced with a newer & better feature.
+Older features are replaced with a newer & better ones.
 That’s how it works.
 Be it fashion, technology, or just about anything, the new is created using the learning gained from the old.
-Below is a small list of things that use to be a part of cars, that are no longer found in the automobiles of today.
+Below is a small list of things that used to be a part of cars, but are no longer found in the automobiles of today.

 Excessive Use of Chrome

 In older cars excessive use of chrome was found chiefly for style and visual expression.
 Cars before the 80s even came with metal bumpers.
 However safety regulations affected the way cars are designed and chrome bumpers ultimately faded away.
 Chrome was also heavily used across the body, radiator grill, bumpers, wheel caps, wiper blades, door handles and side mirrors etc.

 Another lost feature of car design is the presence of long flat bonnets and the presence of a metallic hood ornament up front.
 Later as the time progressed, car bonnets became shorter allowing designers to generate more cabin space.
 Furthermore the pedestrian safety regulations forced automobile designers to leave enough space beneath the hood to keep a struck pedestrian’s head from hitting the top of the engine.
 Covering the engine with a plastic cover is also part of the pedestrian safety regulations.

 New cars always try to reinvent the steering wheel.
 Some are fat, some are flat-bottomed, but most if not all, will do a lot more than just directing the front wheels.
 These days, a steering wheel can answer a call, it can also change the speed of your cruise control and flick through your radio settings.